dsccommunity/DscResource.Common/README.md

 ### `Test-DscParameterState`

-This function is used to compare the values in the current state against and desired values for any DSC resource.
+This function is used to compare the values in the current state against the desired values for any DSC resource.

 #### Syntax